akanksha2305/slidelydesktop/README.md

 - Windows Desktop App created with Visual Studio (Visual Basic).
 - Visual Studio is used for development.
-- The application interacts with a backend API (not detailed here) to fetch and submit data.
+- The application interacts with a backend API (https://github.com/akanksha2305/slidelydesktopbackend) to fetch and submit data.

 ## Usage